muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 This means the project is no longer in the stage of asking:

-- can the atlas leave narrow AI-only space at all
+- can the Atlas leave narrow AI-only space at all

 It is now in the stage of asking: